Prostitution in the Democratic Republic of the Congo: HIV

 The Democratic Republic of the Congo (DR Congo) was one of the first countries in Central Africa to recognize HIV, registering cases of HIV among hospital patients as early as 1983.
 UNAIDS reported in 2016 that there was an HIV prevalence of 5.7% amongst sex workers, compared with 0.7% amongst the general population.
 There is a reluctance to use condoms amongst the clients of sex workers, and will pay double the price for unprotected sex.
 Médecins Sans Frontières distribute condoms to sex workers and encourage their use.

 Child prostitution

 Child prostitution is a problem in the country but is generally ignored by the authorities.
 NGOs such as Association de Solidarité Internationale (ASI) and Reiper work to try and alleviate the problem.

 There is evidence of sexual abuse of children by soldiers during the Continental and Civil wars.
-Between 2004 and 2008 there were 140 recorded instances of Congolese, Indian and UN Peace Corps soldiers paying for sex with children, with local criminal ganga being implicated.
+Between 2004 and 2008 there were 140 recorded instances of Congolese, Indian and UN Peace Corps soldiers paying for sex with children, with local criminal gangs being implicated.

 Child prostitution in the country takes many forms: